ALUKErnel/CCSD/README.md

 ## Dual Knowledge Distillation

-The language knowledge and target knowledge learned from the two teachers are transferred to the student with dual distillation process.
+The language and target knowledge learned from the two teachers are transferred to the student with dual distillation process.

 ```shell
 python code_dual_distillation/main_distillation_both.py --student_model_save_file ./save_dual_distillation/politics_all --sub_dataset politics --target_setting all
 ```

 The results will be saved in "./save_dual_distillation/[```SUB_DATASET```]_[```TARGET_SETTING```]".
-We select the epoch with the best performance on validation set, and the test performance in that epoch is the final results of the cross-lingual cross-target stance detection task.
+We select the epoch with the best performance on the validation set, and the test performance in that epoch is the final result of the cross-lingual cross-target stance detection task.